humanoid-path-planner/hpp-corbaserver/README.md

 Implementation of the Irreducible configuration space algorithm using HPP

-  Input: Mechanical System, represnted by URDF file
+  - Input: Mechanical System, represented by an URDF file
-  Output: $Q \subset C$
+  - Output: Q, a subset of the configuration space of the input system, containing the irreducible set of configurations

+Algorithmic Structure:

+  - Sampling of the free configuration space
+  - Each sample is checked for irreducibility
+  - Final set approximates the irreducible configuration space

+Dependencies:

+  - ros-hydro
+  - humanoid-path-planner